zkriszti/noemi/src/content/pages/bg-test.md

 ---
-background_color: "#E9C9C9"
+backgroundColor: "#E9C9C9"
 title: BG-Test
 slug: bgtest
-is_on_frontpage: true
+isOnFrontpage: true

 ---
 This is a background test.